+- 2.12.
 Whilst mixed agriculture provided a lucrative industry for centuries, the population of Southwater boomed with the brick industry which thrived in the clay-pits until the 1980s.
-Following the closure of the brickworks, there was a project implemented to transform the area into a country park, which is now a major family attraction in the district
+Following the closure of the brickworks, there was a project implemented to transform the area into a country park, which is now a major family attraction in the district. - 2.13.
 A larger expansion in the 1970's (Timbermill, Anvil, Forge and Quarry Way).
 A second expansion occurred when the construction of the A24 bypass was undertaken in 1983.
-Cedar Drive and Castlewood were completed in 1985 followed by the Blakes Farm Road estate.

-In September 2008 a new War Memorial was unveiled on the green to one side of Lintot Square, and in 2015 Horsham District Council - who own Southwater Country Park - opened a new 'Dinosaur' themed play area.
+Cedar Drive and Castlewood were completed in 1985 followed by the Blakes Farm Road estate. - 2.14.
+In September 2008 a new War Memorial was unveiled on the green to one side of Lintot Square, and in 2015 Horsham District Council who own Southwater Country Park opened a new 'Dinosaur' themed play area. - 2.15.
 In 2016 developments were in progress on the Berkeleys "West of Worthing Road site" and had been completed by Bovis Homes on Roman Lane.
+A further
-A further site was being developed by Wates.
-Combined these will bring over 800 additional units to Southwater - along with some additional infrastructure (eg play parks, new sports club and pitches).

-The Parish of Southwater is privileged to have a number of Listed Buildings, timber framed 13th and 16th century former open hall houses and 16th and 18th century chimney houses.
-There is a strong historical vernacular of half-timber with plaster, tile hanging and weatherboarding.
+- site was being developed by Wates.
+Combined these will bring over 800 additional units to Southwater along with some additional infrastructure (eg play parks, new sports club and pitches). - 2.16.
+The Parish of Southwater is privileged to have a number of Listed Buildings, these include but are not limited to Christs Hospital, 13th and 16th century former open hall houses and 16th and 18th century chimney houses.
+There is a strong historical vernacular of half-timber with plaster, tile hanging and weatherboarding. - 2.17.
 There are many notable buildings including Christ's Hospital School which is a charitable co-educational independent boarding school.
 The school was originally founded in 1552 in Greyfriars (London).
-The original buildings in the parish date from 1902 when the school relocated from its then home in Newgate Street onto this 1,200 acre site.
-The whole of the site is now Grade 2\ listed.
+The original buildings in the Parish date from 1902 when the school relocated from its then home in Newgate Street onto this 1,200 acre site.
+The whole of the site is now Grade 2 listed.